mcneel/developer.rhino3d.com/_guide_topics/general/rhino-installer-engine.md

 ### Installation and compatibility

-On Windows, the Rhino Installer Engine examines each *.rhp* file and extracts the plugin GUID, Title, Version, the SDK used (e.g. RhinoCommon, C++) and the SDK version.
+The Rhino Installer Engine examines each *.rhp* file and extracts the plugin GUID, Title, Version, the SDK used (e.g. RhinoCommon, C++) and the SDK version.
 This information is used to determine which version of the plug-in will be installed for which installed version of Rhino for Windows; the newest compatible plugin is registered with the corresponding version of Rhino.
 RhinoCommon plug-ins compiled as `AnyCPU` will be installed for both 32- and 64-bit Rhino 5[^1].

 <div class="alert alert-info" role="alert">
 <strong>Since Rhino 6:</strong> Where a RhinoCommon plug-in is found that has been compiled against an earlier _major_ version of Rhino than is installed, an in-depth compatibility check will be performed to determine whether the SDK of the installed Rhino still supports the functionality used by the plug-in.
 If the check is successful then the outdated plug-in will be installed.
 </div>

-On Mac, the Rhino Installer Engine (and Rhino itself) only support 64-bit installation.

 ## Limitations